 The Red Paddle Co has added a number of features to make this board nice and usable.
 Three carry handles provide a comfortable and cushioned grip when maneuvering of the board into and out of the water, or carrying it over land.
 The central one also gives you something to cling on to while you're finding your sea legs and working your way up to a standing position.
 A comfy bungee cord attaches round your leg to stop your investment drifting away if you do lose your balance.

 A textured surface provides plenty of grip – even when wet – as well as a comfortable surface to stand on.
-Three flat, self-closing bungee straps on the board's nose offer an effective and reliable place to stash your belongings (these have been made larger on the 2021 version of the board, to deliver more tension).
+Three flat, self-closing bungee straps on the board's nose offer an effective and reliable place to stash your belongings, probably in one of the best dry bags (these have been made larger on the 2021 version of the board, to deliver more tension).
 Finally, an action camera mount has been added at the front of the board, so you can capture your adventures.

 The Ride package includes a Carbon 50 Nylon paddle as standard, or you can upgrade to the Carbon 100 paddle (which we tested, and were impressed with) for an extra £100.